Mikaela/shell-things/etc/opt/chromium/policies/managed/README.md

 ## `doh-quad9-ecs.json`

+Enables DNS over HTTPS with Quad9 ECS enabled threat-blocking server and also contains their alternative port.

+## `doh-quad9-insecure-ecs.json`

-Enables DNS over HTTPS with Quad9 ECS enabled server.
+Enables DNS over HTTPS with Quad9 ECS enabled unfiltered server and also contains their alternative port. **No DNSSEC either.**

+## `doh-quad9-insecure.json`

+Enables DNS over HTTPS with Quad9 unfiltered server and also contains their alternative port. **No DNSSEC either.**

+## `doh-quad9.json`

+Enables DNS over HTTPS with Quad9 threat-blocking server and also contains their alternative port.

 ## `enable-ech-ocsp.json`